Blog

 6. Show your brand personality

-Society6 uses its password reset email to maximum effect.
-Not only is their design nice, they include an empathetic message about remembering your password and fit in their brand tagline as well.
+Take Society6, for example.
+Not only is its password reset email design nice, but it also includes their brand tagline.
 All while still providing the necessary information to reset your password.

 Society6 password reset email